DATA-606-SUMMER-2023/Satish_data606/docs/report.md

 # Future Scope #
 - Can explore more recommendation algorithms like collaborative filtering and content-based filtering techniques.
 - Mobile app development by considering User’s preferences and choices so that they can select the restaurant based on their interests.
-- Exploring the integrating of geolocation and navigation features to guide users to their chosen restaurants and provide directions
+- Exploring the integrating of geolocation and navigation features to guide users to their chosen restaurants and provide directions.